Thinking you'll get a free bag on your next JetBlue flight? Think again.

 |JetBlue Credit Card||Free||$45|

-JetBlue recently upped the charge for your first checked bag from $30 to $35 per bag – but there's a catch.
+However, JetBlue allows you to save a little money by planning ahead.
 If you pay for your luggage online (or via the JetBlue app) at least 24 hours before departure, you'll save $5 and pay just $30 for your bag.

 Need even more than two bags?
 You'll pay dearly.
-JetBlue charges $150 per bag starting at the third piece of checked luggage.
+JetBlue charges $150 per bag starting at the third piece of checked luggage – or $200 to or from Europe.
 And even with the right fare or JetBlue status, there's no escaping that extra cost.

 Like most airlines, JetBlue has some strict limits on how much your bag can weigh before you have to pay extra.

-All checked bags must be no more than 62 linear inches and a maximum of 50 pounds – unless you're flying JetBlue Mint, in which case the maximum weight is 70 pounds.
+All checked bags must be no more than 62 linear inches and a maximum of 50 pounds – unless you're flying JetBlue Mint, in which case the JetBlue checked bag weight limit is 70 pounds.

-Have a bag between 51 and 99 pounds?
-You'll have to pay $150 each.
+How much are checked bags on JetBlue?
+If they’re between 51 and 99 pounds, you'll have to pay $150 each.
 And bags over 99 pounds are not accepted on JetBlue, period.

 Concerned about oversized baggage?
 JetBlue will also charge $150 apiece for bags between 63 and 80 linear inches.
 And bags larger than 80 linear inches are not allowed, either.